smj007/Model_Architectures/README.md

 # Model_Architectures
-Various Implementations of DL Model architectures
+Various Implementations of DL Model architectures to use as a personal reference repository.

 **List :**
 - GNN